Telescopes come in all shapes and sizes, this activity will describe the three different types of telescope in the LCO network and why we need them.

 There are many thousands of astronomical data files in the LCO archive.
 This guide will walk you through the steps to finding the images you want.

-This guide will show you how to create beautiful colour images using free online software.
+This guide will show you how to create beautiful color images using free online software.

 This article will tell you how to use Adobe Photoshop to make high quality color images with your astronomical data.

-This guide will show you how to create beautiful colour images using free software that can be downloaded from the Internet.
+This guide will show you how to create beautiful color images using free software that can be downloaded from the Internet.

 How long would it take to travel to the Moon?
 Could you travel to the edge of the Solar System and beyond?